dimcoindev/dim-cli/README.md

 ## Examples

-Following examples apply for the `dim-cli` command line tools suite:
+The following examples apply for the `dim-cli` command line tools suite:

 ```bash
 $ dim-cli list